WBCK: WBXX as B95

+News-Talk

+WBCK's logo as a news-talk station.

 The sale of the Battle Creek Radio Group from Clear Channel Communications has been completed.
 95.3 began to simulcast with WBCK (930 AM) and WBXX began broadcasting on 104.9 (formerly WRCC).
 95.3 FM became the permanent home of WBCK's news-talk format.

 On March 21, 2008, AM 930 and FM 95.3 stopped the simulcast between both stations, while AM 930 began airing a classic country station as Country 93.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus Media stations, including WBCK-FM, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.
 The "-FM" suffix was dropped from the station's call sign on July 10, 2014, after 930 AM (which by this point had been sold separately to Midwest Communications) changed callsigns to WTOU.

+Sports-Talk

+WBCK began airing a sports-talk format December 1st, 2025 as an inaugural affiliate of the Detroit Sports Network.
+The network is a partnership between Audacy's 97.1 WXYT-FM in Detroit and several Townsquare Media stations in Michigan including WBCK, WJIM in Lansing, WFGR in Grand Rapids, and WKMI in Kalamazoo.